Migrating from Stripe Tokens to Payment Methods

 ❗️

-Deprecations for stripe_token and shared attributes
+Deprecations for stripe_token

 We advise prioritizing the changes to your application to ensure no disruption in connectivity.